josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 ```

-I know I will always set up my 'Ralink Technology, Corp.
-RT5370 Wireless Adapter' adapter in monitor mode, but I need to be careful as Ubuntu can swap wlan0 and wlan1 (The Broadcom adapter I want to skip).
+I know I will always set up my '_Ralink Technology, Corp.
+RT5370 Wireless Adapter_' adapter in monitor mode, but I need to be careful as Ubuntu can swap wlan0 and wlan1 (The Broadcom adapter I want to skip is a PCI device).

 The _Ralink_ adapter is an usb adapter, so we can find out where it is: